 THE SMELL HITS YOU FROM THE FIRST SCENE

-I’m sure that it’s just coincidence, but Allan Arkush directed the putrid sequel “Caddyshack II” in 1988 and has never worked since as a director in film.
+I’m sure that it’s just coincidence, but Allan Arkush directed the execrable sequel “Caddyshack II” in 1988 and has never worked since as a director in film.
 It wouldn’t be because of the wasted talent or farkakte writing and ideas in “Caddyshack II,” but I believe it is just karma (and a relief to audiences) that he should stick with television.
-If you screw up the sequel to one of the all-time great comedies, you don’t deserve to be in film any longer.
+Frankly, if you screw up the sequel to one of the all-time great comedies, you don’t deserve to work as a director in film any longer.

-You do not have to look any further than “Caddyshack II” to see just how low Hollywood could go with a sequel, even though it had a genesis of success: several key players return and the original “Caddyshack” was so fresh and executed so well that even a pale imitation might not have been bad.
+You do not have to look any further than “Caddyshack II” to see just how low Hollywood could go with a sequel, or even sickeningly bad so-called “reboots” in this day of lack of creativity in Hollywood.
+“Caddyshack II” actually had a genesis for modest success: Several key players return and the original “Caddyshack” was so fresh and executed so well that even a pale imitation might not have been bad.
 However, “Caddyshack II” is bad.
 Real bad.

-Arkush had some good parts with which to work (yes, there are funny jokes and some good work by actors), but just like an octopus asked to assemble an automobile, he is obviously out of his element and what could have been a modestly funny film is dreck.
+To any audience’s dismay, Arkush had some good parts with which to work (yes, there are funny jokes and some good work by actors), but just like an octopus asked to assemble an automobile, he was obviously out of his element and what could have been a modestly funny film is pure dreck.
 Arkush took over direction of the film from Alan Metter, who obviously saw what was coming and had the good sense to bail.